How Did This Happen to My Child?®

 Even if your child does not qualify for Lifetime Benefits, other non-legal resources, information and opportunities may still available for the child and family.
 Call MyChild™ for those details, as well.

 What are Lifetime Benefits?

+Lifetime Benefits can be acquired through our legal services.
 Lifetime Benefits include financial compensation to ease the costs associated with caring for a child harmed by negligence or malpractice.
 The amount of compensation is determined by a variety of factors, including the child’s anticipated life span, his or her impairments and abilities, expenses, loss of the ability to work or to care for themselves, and other damage.

 The total Lifetime Benefits award to a child is unique and customized to his or her individual circumstances.
 Some children, for instance, will require and benefit from extensive specialized therapies, while others may not.
 Some may be able to perform limited work as they age, while others may not.
 Some may require complete assistance with daily living, while others may be more independent.
 Lifetime benefits can ultimately be quite substantial.
 One child may be awarded $2,500,000 while another may receive $5 million, or more.
 Some settlements have been reported as high as $18 million.
 These are merely sample results, however, and every situation is unique and evaluated on a case-by-case basis.
 Past performance or success never guaranties a similar result in your case, and so it remains important to quickly consult with experienced legal counsel to increase the likelihood of your success.

 When awarded, Lifetime Benefits are usually placed into an investment instrument, such as an annuity, which is designed to accept funds and safely grow the investment over time for the purpose of providing a steady, monthly stream of cash flow during the child’s anticipated life expectancy.
 Structured appropriately, an annuity may also provide tax advantages to the child and family.
 Experienced legal counsel will guide you through these important details which can have significant impact on you and your child.